WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 _Returns_

--   `?boolean`: Whether the insertion point is visible or not.
+-   `?boolean`: Whether the insertion point should be shown.

 <a name="isBlockMultiSelected" href="#isBlockMultiSelected">#</a> **isBlockMultiSelected**